Pyrdacor/Ambermoon/FileSpecs/EventData.md

 - Has level
 - Drop items (stones into the well)

+Note: In conversations the global variable 0 is checked to be value 0 before executing a PrintText event that should be executed in any case.
+I guess PrintText events always need a preceding Condition event and the global variable 0 is always 0.

 ## Action event (0x0E / 14)

 Actions are related to conditions.
 For example they can change variable values which are used in conditions.